 I’m defining “easiest” as the way that requires you to move your hand the least.
 In order to keep the notes close together, we’re going to use chord inversions.
 This means that for some of these chords, we’ll be playing the notes in an order that might be new to you.

-Next, we’ll transition to our Four (IV) Chord.
+Next, we’ll transition to our Four (IV), or F major chord.
 Keeping your thumb on C, move both your middle finger and your pinky up one white key.
-You’ll end up with your middle finger on F and your pinky on A. Once you know the move, practice the transition back and forth between I and IV.
+You’ll end up with your middle finger on F and your pinky on A. In C major solfege, this would be DO – FA – LA.
+Once you know the move, practice the transition back and forth between I and IV.

-Let’s look at the transition from our Four Chord to our Five Chord.
-Take the chord shape you’ve got and move each of your fingers (thumb, middle, and pinky) up a whole step (or one white key).
-You’ll end up with your thumb on D, your middle finger on G, and your pinky on B. That’s the G chord, our V!
+Let’s look at the transition from our Four (IV) chord to our Five (V), or G major chord.
+Take the chord shape that you already have and move each of your fingers (thumb, middle, and pinky) up a whole step (or one white key).
+You’ll end up with your thumb on D, your middle finger on G, and your pinky on B. In C major solfege, this is RE – SO – TI.
+That’s the G chord, our V!
 Once you’ve found the G chord, practice moving between IV and V. When you’re feeling comfortable with each shape, try moving through the progression using whole notes (4 beats each): C Major (I), F Major (IV), G Major (V), and back to C Major (I).